suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 # Encryption Extensions {#parameters}

+Extending the SUIT manifest to support payload encryption is minimal and accomplished with extending the SUIT_Parameters structure, referred to as suit-parameter-encryption-info, as shown in {{parameter-fig}}.

 The SUIT_Encryption_Info structure contains the content key distribution information.
 The details of the SUIT_Encryption_Info structure are provided in {{AES-KW}} (for AES-KW) and {{ES-DH}} (for ES-DH).

-This specification defines a new extension to the SUIT_Parameters structure, referred to as suit-parameter-encryption-info, as shown in {{parameter-fig}}.

 ~~~ cddl
 SUIT_Parameters //= (suit-parameter-encryption-info